techidaily/site-facebook/source/_posts/a-step-by-step-approach-for-a-share-of-the-facebook-settlement.md

 ## How to Join the Class Action Settlement

- To send through a claim, head over to the[Facebook User Privacy Settlement site](https://www.facebookuserprivacysettlement.com/) .
+ To send through a claim, head over to the [Facebook User Privacy Settlement site](https://www.facebookuserprivacysettlement.com/) .
 Select**Submit Claim** at the top of the homepage.
 If you need instructions, select**Click for General Instructions** .

 ![The Facebook settlement homepage](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/wm/2023/04/facebook-settlement-page.jpg)

  Fill out the form, ensuring that you add important information, such as the date you deleted your Facebook count if applicable.
 Be sure to add at least one email address, phone number, and username associated with your Facebook account.
-If it has been a while since you last logged into your Facebook account and you lost your credentials somewhere along the way, you'll need to[recover your Facebook account](http://www.makeuseof.com/tag/recover-facebook-account-longer-log/) to find your username before filing a claim.
+If it has been a while since you last logged into your Facebook account and you lost your credentials somewhere along the way, you'll need to [recover your Facebook account](http://www.makeuseof.com/tag/recover-facebook-account-longer-log/) to find your username before filing a claim.

  Finally, choose your payment option.
 You have several options, including: